 Our legacy society honors the individuals and families who have remembered the Monadnock Conservancy through their estate plans with a planned gift.
 Gifts to the Monadnock Forever Society are acts of generosity that celebrate of our region by helping to conserve open space and care for the land in the years to come.
 Download our fact sheet about the Monadnock Forever Society.

-To become a society member, simply let us know that you have included the Conservancy in your will or estate plan: email Jennifer Zaso, development director, or call her at 603-357-0600, ext.
-113.
+To become a society member, simply let us know that you have included the Conservancy in your will or estate plan: email Ryan Owens, executive director, or call 603-357-0600, ext.
+103.

 Meet Dan Hall, Monadnock Forever Society member